toitlang/pkg-cli/README.md

   ui := cli.ui
-  ui.debug "This is a debug message." ui.verbose "This is a verbose message." ui.info "This is an info message." ui.warning "This is a warning message." ui.error "This is an error message." ui.interactive "This is an interactive message." ui.result "This is a result message."
+  ui.debug "This is a debug message." ui.verbose "This is a verbose message." ui.inform "This is an information message." ui.warn "This is a warning message." ui.error "This is an error message." ui.interactive "This is an interactive message." ui.result "This is a result message."